Kate Middleton’s go-to high street brand has up to 70% off in the January sales

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

+Boden – the high street brand beloved by the Princess of Wales – has long been a favourite among stylish women (Claudia Winkleman and Holly Willoughby are also fans).
+Founded in 1991, the British label is known for its characterful and colourful clothing, but it particularly excels when it comes to your winter wardrobe.

-If the new year calls for a sartorial refresh, then the January sales have you covered.
-Right now, Boden, a high street brand beloved by the Princess of Wales, is offering up to 70 per cent off in its winter sale, which includes deals on its autumn/winter 2025 collection – and it’s definitely worth a browse.
+If the new year calls for a sartorial refresh, then the brand’s January sale has you covered.
+Right now, Boden is offering up to 70 per cent off in its winter sale, which includes deals on its covetable autumn/winter 2025 collection.

 Kate Middleton’s wardrobe has featured plenty of colorful Boden pieces over the years, from coats to floaty dresses, pleated maxi skirts and cardigans.
 Not just a go-to for Kate, Boden is someone where both my mum and I would shop at – I’d make a beeline for the suede kitten heel boots, while she’d eye up the knee-high boots with brogue detailing.